-The Shortgrass State (2) transitions to the Invaded State (3) when aggressive perennial grasses or noxious weeds invade the Shortgrass State (2).
-Crested wheatgrass in particular, is a concern when native plant communities are adjacent to seeded pastures.
+The Altered State (2) transitions to the Invaded State (3) when aggressive perennial grasses or noxious weeds invade the Shortgrass Community Phase (2.1).
+Crested wheatgrass in particular, can be a concern when native plant communities are adjacent to seeded pastures.
 Exotic plant species dominate the site in terms of cover and production.
-Site resilience has been substantially reduced and other rangeland health attributes such as reproductive capacity of native grasses (Henderson and Naeth, 2005) and soil quality (Smoliak and Dormaar, 1985; Dormaar et al., 1995) have been substantially altered from the Reference State.
+Site resilience has been substantially reduced and other rangeland health attributes, such as reproductive capacity of native grasses (Henderson and Naeth, 2005) and soil quality (Smoliak and Dormaar, 1985; Dormaar et al., 1995), have been substantially altered from the Reference State (1).